thealeemquadri/AbdulAleemMohammed-CS898BA-Project1/README.md

 ## Chosen architecture

-**SegFormer** — `nvidia/segformer-b4-finetuned-ade-512-512`, the ADE20K-finetuned checkpoint.
-SegFormer pairs
+**SegFormer** — `nvidia/segformer-b4-finetuned-ade-512-512`, the ADE20K-finetuned
-a hierarchical Mix Transformer encoder (multi-scale features, no positional encodings) with an all-MLP decoder, so it reasons about global scene context rather than the purely local intensity statistics the HW2 methods relied on.
-The figure is isolated by taking the `person` class from the 150-class ADE20K label space, which is the category a human annotator would assign.
+checkpoint.
+SegFormer pairs a hierarchical Mix Transformer encoder (multi-scale features, no positional encodings) with a lightweight all-MLP decoder, so it reasons about global scene context rather than the purely local intensity statistics the Homework 2 methods relied on.
+The figure is isolated by taking the `person` class from the 150-class ADE20K label space, which is the category a human annotator would assign to it.

 ## Run